Pearl Witherington: Private life

 Witherington married Henri Cornioley in Kensington Register Office on 26 October 1944; they had a daughter, Claire.
 With the help of journalist Hervé Larroque, Witherington's autobiography, Pauline, was published in 1997 (ISBN 978-2-9513746-0-7).
 The interviews of Pauline were edited by Kathryn J. Atwood into a straight narrative in 2013 and published as Code Name Pauline: Memoirs of a World War II Special Agent.
 Much of her wartime service is also included in the book Behind Enemy Lines with the SAS.

 After the war, Witherington worked for the World Bank.
 In 1991, she and her husband helped to establish the Valençay SOE Memorial commemorating 104 SOE agents who died in the line of duty.
 The couple retired near Valençay, one of the places she frequented during World War II.

 Pearl Witherington Cornioley died on 24 February 2008, aged 93, in the Loire Valley of France.

 In popular culture

 Her story has been cited as the inspiration for the Sebastian Faulks novel Charlotte Gray, which was made into a film of the same name starring Cate Blanchett in 2001, although Faulks denied this in an interview with The Guardian.
-However, in parallel with the story in Charlotte Gray, Witherington went to France partially to look for her fiancé, Henri Cornioley, also with the SOE in France.
+In the same article, Witherington is quoted as having previously refuted any connection to the fictional Charlotte Gray: "There was a job to be done.
+I didn't put my life at risk just so I could be with Henri."

 At the end of his novel Jackdaws, author Ken Follett included a quote about Witherington's accomplishments from M.R.D.
 Foot's book SOE in France.
 Author Carole Seymour-Jones wrote a biography, She Landed By Moonlight: The Story of Secret Agent Pearl Witherington: the 'real Charlotte Gray' (2013).